Unique-5/Unique-5/README.md

 ## Where I am headed:

-Currently focusing mainly on becoming eligible for the cybersecurity/ security analyst role. late in life i wish to work towards an MBA and DBA degree, focused in security management but i may transition based on needs of the time.
+Currently focusing mainly on becoming eligible for the cybersecurity/ security analyst role. in the long term i wish to work towards an MBA and DBA degree, focused in security management but i may transition based on needs of the time.
 These are things I am considering, not a locked in plan.
 I am ambitious but I know these paths change as you learn more.
 I will see where I actually end up.

 ---